 The mammary gland is a complicated organ where physiological and biochemical changes are shaped.
-The dry off period of the dairy cows on the other hand, is a transitional period during which changes of biochemical and intracellular nature take place in the mammary gland.
+Dry period is a transition process in which biochemical and cellular changes occur in the mammary gland.

-Dry Off management is an extremely important part of mastitis containment programs.
+Dry Period Management is an extremely important part of mastitis control programs.
 This period is highly critical for udder health.
-Because the udder epithelium rests, replenishes itself and prepares for the next lactation, during this period.
+Because the mammary epithelium rests, regenerate and prepares for the next lactation, during this period.

 Studies performed have demonstrated that dry period can be shortened up to 4 weeks or prolonged up to 10 weeks.
 However, these studies report that the most convenient period would be 50 to 70 days, for udder health and milk yield aspects.
-If the length of dry period is kept shorter than 40 days, the bovine mammary gland enters in colostrogenesis stage (the period that colostrum is started to be produced) after active involution.
+If dry period length is kept shorter than 40 days, the bovine mammary gland enters in colostrogenesis stage (the period that colostrum is started to be produced) after active involution.
 In this case, the milk yield remains below expectations during the following lactation period.

 According to studies performed, when the dry period is kept very short, an efficiency loss of 18 to 29% is observed during the subsequent lactation.
 A dry period longer than 70 days, on the other hand, will entail to a drop in overall milk quantities to be obtained as a result of shortening in subsequent lactation period, as well as fattening of the cow until calving.

 MilkingCloud Cattle Tracking Software notifies you of the time when you need to Dry Off your animals, via e-mail.
-Designed according to the life cycle of a bovine animal, the Cattle Tracking Software will track the Dry Off period of your pregnant animals, on your behalf.
+Designed according to the life cycle of a cattle, the Cattle Tracking Software will track the dry period of your pregnant animals, on your behalf.

 Dry Off Treatment and Its Importance